by Karen Glass

 Some children appreciate a bit of input into the curriculum, which can help when you are worried about 'too much just reading', but don't overdo it.
-They need to own their education, but they don't run it, they don't decided what and whether to learn.
+They need to own their education, but they don't run it, they don't decide what topics are or not necessary.
 But giving them some choices here and there can be a useful way to get them invested in what they are doing.
 Decision fatigue is real, and it's harder for some kids than other, so again, use the following ideas with wise eyes on your children:

 For foreign language study, ask him to choose ten nouns or verbs to learn together and then practice using them all week.

 For copywork, let him choose the sentence to copy form his reading. (this is the ideal)